deavmi/homepage/content/blog/libsnooze_released.md

 thread1.start();
 ```

-Now on the main thread we can do the following to wakeup waiting threads:
+Now on the main thread we can do the following to wake up waiting threads:

 ```d
 /* Wake up all sleeping on this event */